 The former stockbroker who founded Century Properties with five employees in 1986, seven days before the People Power Revolution, also mentored the younger OPM alumni by sharing Century’s six core business philosophies.
 He underscored the values of focusing on the customer, delivering a lights-out customer experience, execution with a moonshot mindset, building for quality, adapting industry best practices, and combining skills and knowledge with wisdom and experience.

-Antonio’s son Marco R. Antonio, currently chief operating officer at Century Properties, also shared insights with the OPM alumni on how the company has worked effectively with global brands such as Trump, Versace Home, MissoniHome, Armani Casa, yoo inspired by Starck, and Paris Hilton among others, to enhance the value of its projects and attract different market niches.
+Antonio’s son Marco R. Antonio, President and Chief Executive Officer at Century Properties, also shared insights with the OPM alumni on how the company has worked effectively with global brands such as Trump, Versace Home, MissoniHome, Armani Casa, yoo inspired by Starck, and Paris Hilton among others, to enhance the value of its projects and attract different market niches.

 The Harvard OPM alumni roundtable is held throughout the year to share valuable business insights and network with seasoned and young entrepreneurs.
 Harvard Business School alumna OPM Pinky Tobiano Robles of Qualibet Testing Services Corporation and alumni president Rajan Uttamchandani moderated the discussion.